Accelerated Mobile Pages (AMP)

-When implementing AMP it’s paramount to stick closely to the specifications and to validate your AMP pages before publishing.
-After publishing your AMP pages it’s a good idea to run them through Google’s AMP testing tool.
+When implementing AMP it's paramount to stick closely to the specifications and to (opens in a new tab) before publishing.
+After publishing your AMP pages it's a good idea to run them through (opens in a new tab).

 Also make sure you have your website verified in Google Search Console.
 There you'll receive feedback from Google on your implementation of AMP.

 Choose a logical URL for your AMP pages, preferably as a child-item of the original page.
 Let's say you have a page at